kayedm/auth-otp-mern/README.md

 Run the server with : npm run server
 Run the client with : npm run dev

-Change .env in client to your localhost/port
+Change .env in /client to your localhost/port